About the Festival

 The event also offers the longest-running wine competition in the Northwest, open to all participating wine vendors at the festival.
 A team of five distinguished wine experts judge the prestigious Commercial Wine Competition at the beginning of February, awarding bronze, silver, and gold medals, and one Best in Show award.
 This early-in-the-year look at Northwest wines offers clear evidence of which wineries are on track and who to watch at other festival showcases around the country throughout the year.
 Medal winning wines are included in the official festival guide, so event attendees can purchase them while at the event.

 The Festival also includes an Amateur Wine Competition, where amateur winemakers are invited to submit their craft for feedback and judging.
 Some amateur competition medal winners have gone on to start their own commercial wineries after receiving feedback from the Amateur Competition judges.

-New this year, the Festival will include some new elements, including an outdoor food truck area, beer garden, and a stage with demonstrations, talks with wine makers, and live entertainment.
-The Festival will also be “going green” and be compost-focused to reduce waste from vendors and attendees.
+New this year, the Festival will include a Seafood Chowder Competition with $5,000 in cash prizes.
+Some newer elements include a beer garden, and a stage with demonstrations, talks with wine makers, and live entertainment.
+The Festival will continue to be compost-focused to reduce waste from vendors and attendees.

-"Being the event has such a long history in this community, it is really exciting to add these new elements to the festival and create an added value experience, especially with the addition of the center stage.
-We're thrilled to have a robust schedule of wine talks, chef demonstrations and a little live entertainment."
+"Being the event has such a long history in this community, it is really exciting to add this new element to the festival and create an added value experience.
+The number one complaint last year was there was no chowder available at the festival.
+We're thrilled to have a number of local Chef's participate and offer guests a chance to select "People's Choice"